Another brightonSEO has whizzed past us…

 CJ’s top tip from Video SEO: Facebook Live videos that are over 25 minutes in duration are the most successful at driving engagement and views.

 The training sessions last all day and are brilliant for Digital Marketing newbies to gain practical industry knowledge but are also great for established Digital folk to keep up with new techniques and technologies within their sectors.
-We would definitely recommend attending a session if you are heading to the conference in September.
+We would definitely recommend attending a session if you are heading to the conference.

 At every brightonSEO we have hosted a competition, whether it is competing to win an evening with the Beefeaters at the Tower of London, a physical challenge or a fairground shooting competition; the natural competitiveness within us usually gets triggered pretty quickly amongst our Digital Marketing crowd.

 This time, we decided to take our competition to Twitter, asking attendees to follow us and tweet us a smiling selfie from the day!
 Whilst some competitors took their photos there and then at our stand, others, we later found out, strategically secured less obvious backdrops to take their selfie shots.

 The outcome was fantastic!
 You outdid yourselves with creativity and some even tracked down our digital pink balloons for their selfies!